longturn/freeciv21/docs/Contributing/visual-studio.rst

 SSH key pair to share with GitHub.
 Follow these `instructions <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_.

-With that set up, now it's time to clone the forked repository from your personal GitHub account to a local copy on your workstation.
-The typical way to do this is with the :code:`https` protocol.
-However, this only works if you want to download a copy of a repository and not push any changes back up.
-To do that, you have to use the :code:`ssh` protocol instead.

-Now you want to clone the respository.
-You can get the appropriate command by going to your forked copy in a browser, click the code button and then select the SSH option as shown in this sample screenshot:
+With SSH set up, now it's time to clone the forked repository from your personal GitHub account to a local copy on your workstation.
+You can get the appropriate path by going to your forked copy in a browser, click the code button and then select the SSH option as shown in this sample screenshot:

 .. image:: ../_static/images/github_clone_ssh.png
     :align: center